What safety certificates do landlords need to have?

 How to manage tax as a landlord

 If you’re wondering how to manage your tax obligations as a landlord, then FreeAgent can help.
 We’re building a brand new version of our award-winning accounting software that’s designed specifically for landlords.
-Available from early 2023, FreeAgent for Landlords will help you prepare for the introduction of Making Tax Digital (MTD) for Income Tax, which will affect many individuals who earn income from property.
+FreeAgent for Landlords will help you manage your property finances and submit Self Assessment to HMRC from January 2024.

 You can find out more about FreeAgent for Landlords and sign up to register your interest and be the first to know when it’s ready.
 Alternatively, you can speak to your accountant about early access.